NEWS

 Today, most of the 18 courses on the island are multi-course resorts, with a burgeoning of choices along the U.S. 278 corridor that approaches the island.

-Another Hilton Head course by Pete Dye, Long Cove Club, placed third.
+Another Hilton Head golf course by Pete Dye, Long Cove Club, placed third.
 Kiawah Island's Ocean Course and private Cassique were in the top 10.

 1. Harbour Town; 2.
 Sage Valley; 3.Long Cove Club; 4.Ocean Course at Kiawah; 5.
 Yeaman's Hall Club in Hanahan; 6.
 Greenville Country Club's Chanticleer Course; 7.
 Cassique at Kiawah; 8.
 The Dunes Golf and Beach Club; 9.
 Secession Golf Club in Beaufort; 10.
 Musgrove Mill.